Aayush-B/Phonebook-WebApp/README.md

 Basic CRUD app using the MERN (Mongo DB, Express, React, Node) stack.
 This app implements RESTful APIs for user authentication using open-source security libraries combined with Mongo DB and JSON web tokens (jwt) to allow users to create, update, and delete phonebook entries of their contacts.

+View the app here: https://phonebookappaayush.fly.dev/ and start adding your own entries by signing up.

 Here is the main page:

 ![Alt text](HomePage.jpg)